mikegcoleman/hybrid-workshop/README.md

 - `--detach=true`: Runs our service in the background

-- `-p 8080:80`: Instructs Docker to route any requests coming in on port 8080 to our service running on port 80.
+- `-p 8080:80`: Instructs Docker to route any requests coming in to our host VM on port 8080 to our service running on port 80.

 - `--name linux_tweet_app`: Applies a name to our service (if this is omitted Docker will choose one at random)

-- `--constraint 'node.platform.os == linux'`: This tell swarm to only start this serve on a Linux-based host
+- `--constraint 'node.platform.os == linux'`: This tell swarm to only start this service on a Linux-based host

 	> **Note**: This is the label we looked at earlier when we did the `docker node inspect` command

+#### Verify our service and tasks started

 We can use the `docker service ls` command to verify our service was created.